Sell Your Manufacturing Business in Los Angeles

 Step 4: Negotiation & LOI — We manage competitive tension between qualified buyers to maximize your price and deal terms.

-Step 5: Due Diligence & Close — We quarterback the full diligence process — including Environmental Phase I/II, equipment appraisals, Measure ULA analysis, and ITAR novation — to get you to the closing table in 7 to 10 months.
+Step 5: Due Diligence & Close — We manage the full diligence process — Environmental Phase I/II, equipment appraisals, Measure ULA structuring, ITAR novation, and lease assignment — to close in 7 to 10 months.
+We stay at the table through funding and close, not just through LOI.

 Valuation: The "LA County Premium"